Believing in the power of research

 At Ferring we believe in the power of research and the need to go where the research takes us.
 We are passionate and curious about science.

-Ferring invests heavily in the process of creating new medicines through its research and development centres and through research collaboration with scientific institutes, as well as biotechnology and pharmaceutical companies throughout the world.
+Ferring invests heavily in the process of discovering and developing new medicines through its research and development centers and through research collaboration with scientific institutes, as well as biotechnology and pharmaceutical companies throughout the world.

-Ferring has R&D centres in 11 countries (China, Denmark, India, Israel, Japan, Scotland, two in Switzerland and three in the US).
+Ferring has R&D centres in 12 countries (China, Denmark, India, Israel, Japan, Scotland, one in Switzerland and three in the US).

-The main pharmaceutical development hub is in Denmark.
-Copenhagen and Parsippany sites drive and execute product innovation and development of new molecular entities as well as further development of our existing in-line products to better meet patient needs or address new diseases areas.
+The main pharmaceutical development hubs are in Copenhagen, Denmark and San Diego, US.
+These sites drive and execute innovation and development of new molecular entities as well as further development of our existing in-line products to better meet patient needs and address new disease areas.

 Ferring’s peptide technology and know-how combines naturally-occurring, DNA-coded, amino acids with large collections of proprietary synthetic amino acids to “improve on nature” by overcoming the typical limitations of endogenous peptides and hormones, primarily pleiotropic and short-lived actions.

 The resulting “drug-like” molecules retain the key advantages of naturally-occurring peptides and hormones (high potency, high efficacy and high safety), while offering improved pharmacodynamics (receptor and function selectivity), pharmacokinetics (enzymatic stability, clearance, half-life and duration of action) and pharmaceutical properties (solubility and stability).